vercel/integrations/counter-micro/README.md

-# ZEIT Addon: Counter Example with Node.js Micro
+# Vercel Addon: Counter Example with Node.js Micro

-A simple counter implemented as a ZEIT UiHook.<br/>
+A simple counter implemented as a Vercel UiHook.<br/>
 This UiHook uses Node.js micro as the implementation framework.

 ## Run Locally